 Eight years ago this blog would also have featured the Ratskeller townhall restaurant at Marienplatz: Back then they had a separate organic menu.
 What is left of it today are organic fried potato patties ("Reiberdatschi"), spaetzle, some organic juices and softdrinks.
 But since this meat-centric restaurant does no longer serve any organic meat, I do not feel like recommending the place anymore.

 Not a single word on their menu suggests that Miss Lilly's kitchen in Giesing prefers organic ingredients.
 But when tasting their huge and extremely yummy home-made burgers or Wiener Schnitzel it's perfectly reasonable that not only the meat (as confirmed by the staff) but also a good deal of the side-dishes are at least partially organic.
 Although vegetarians are catered for it's very obvious that Miss Lilly's chef prefers meat and does it perfectly.
-If you come with kids and ask for fries they will be served huge portions -- so don't order too many.
+If you come with kids and ask for fries they will be served huge portions – so don't order too many.
 The place near tube stop Kolumbusplatz serves breakfast until 5 pm and is famous for their home-made American cheesecake – I had the peanut butter variety which was very palatable, but to my taste not as exceptional as I had heard, together with a proper Italian-style coffee.
 Tuesday to Saturday evening it turns into Moritz bar and restaurant, with a likewise tempting menu specializing in the South-German and alpine cuisines.
 If you are after an organic alcoholic drink you have to stick to The Duke gins – the wine and gin menu unfortunately does not leave you with much choice.

 In the South-Eastern part of Giesing, near congested Tegernseer Landstraße yet tucked away in a pleasant neighbourhood at Alpenplatz you will find another rustic place, Das Edelweiß.
 Since it started as an organic restaurant about six years ago you will still find business cards and references describing it as organic, and you can still order organic softdrinks.
 Unfortunately the concept did not work out, and the focus has shifted from organic towards supporting local and small-scale businesses.
 Some of the ingredients such as the milk of the Sternenfair brand are produced according to near-organic principles, the tasty artisanal bread may sometimes be made from organic flour, if you come for breakfast on weekends you can have organic chocolate spread, maple syrup and hot chocolate, but you should rather expect artisanal conventional food.
 When I questioned the owner about it she assured me that she's trying to find a new chef with love for local and seasonal high-quality food, and hopefully a renewed focus on organic principles will follow.